terraform-docs/terraform-docs/README.md

   - Generate docs for inputs and outputs
   - Generate JSON docs (for customizing presentation)
   - Generate markdown tables of inputs and outputs
+  - Generate markdown document of inputs and outputs

 ## Installation